veelvili-tech/AI-Powered-Video-Object-Detection-for-Retail-Intelligence/README.md

 - demo.gif – GitHub-ready demo

 # Final Note
-This project focuses on practical ML engineering, demonstrating how computer vision models can be integrated into real-world business workflows with clean, reproducible code.
+This project focuses on **ML engineering fundamentals**: model integration, video processing, and reproducible inference pipelines.
+The demo video is intentionally simple, allowing the technical workflow to be evaluated independently of data collection constraints.